-The calculated altitude of the DOA position relative to mean sea level, given in kilometres.
+The calculated altitude of the DOA position relative to ellipsoid (WGS84), given in kilometres.

 83. Satellite IDs

 The list of satellites used to compute the solution for this alert.
 The satellites are listed in the same sequence as the antennas specified in MF #93, when MF #93 is present.